Motouom/PackIt/doc/Frontend-Documentation.md

     style Y fill:#bbf,stroke:#333,stroke-width:2px
 ```

-## Error Handling in the Packit App
+## Error Handling in the PackIt App

 ### Types of Errors

-In Packit, users might encounter several types of errors, which can be broadly categorized as:
+In PackIt, users might encounter several types of errors, which can be broadly categorized as:

 - **Network Errors**: Issues that arise due to connectivity problems, such as server downtime or loss of internet connection.
 - **API Errors**: Problems that occur when interacting with the backend API, such as invalid requests or server-side failures.